 * Data analytics (48%)

 * Artificial intelligence (34%).
 (Source: LinkedIn, ‘Global Recruiting Trends’.)

 * Recruitment software – AI is becoming the backbone of recruitment software.
 Tailoring responses to candidate messages and offering the most relevant vacancies help to improve overall candidate experience, enabling us to source by quality not quantity.

-* AI and automation – Automation already helps us with screening candidates but is set to develop how we work as recruiters even further in 2018.
+* AI and automation – Automation already helps us with screening candidates but is set to develop how we work as recruiters even further.
 With AI integrated, the most relevant candidates can be targeted and information gathered relevant to the application.
 Automation further helps to enhance that crucial candidate experience.

 * Video – Many organisations depend on video technologies for up to 75% of their interview processes.
 Video interviews are an extremely effective remote interview method and using video in your recruitment marketing can be highly successful.

 * Messaging – Chatbots and messaging applications such as Slack and Whatsapp are integral to communicating with candidates.
 This won’t change, especially with the integration of AI to tailor responses to individuals.